-Table 13.5-10 shows, at the management group level, the range of expected outcomes (e.g., exploitation rates, available harvest, management adjustments and expected numbers of spawners to the grounds) for the range of the abundance forecast and fisheries reference points.
+Table 13.5-10 shows, at the management group level, the range of expected outcomes (e.g., exploitation rates, available harvest, management adjustments and expected numbers of spawners to the grounds) for the range of the abundance forecast and fisheries reference points for each escapement option.
 Note that these values do not take into account the pre-spawn mortality which can occur after adult salmon reach spawning grounds.
 We currently do not have any methods to predict pre-spawn mortality rates.
-Table 13.5-8 provides an example of descriptions of the information presented in Table 13.5-10.
+Table 13.5-9 provides an example of descriptions of the information presented in Table 13.5-10.